Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Supplementary information

 \subsection{Hamiltonian of single-photon system}

-In this section, we prepossess a Hamiltonian of the one-photon system proposed in a previous study \cite{Havukainen1999} in a form suitable for the main text.
-According to Ref. \cite{Havukainen1999}, the one-photon Hamiltonian that involves $N_A$ atoms is defined by
+In this section, we transform a Hamiltonian of the one-photon system proposed in a previous study \cite{Havukainen1999} in a form suitable for the main text.
+According to Ref. \cite{Havukainen1999}, the one-photon Hamiltonian that involves $N_A$ two-level atoms is defined by

 The Hamiltonian of the free propagation of the photon, $\hat{h}_F$, consists of an annihilation operator $\hat{a}_{\bk}$ for one photon that has a wave-number vector $\bk$.
-That of the atoms, $\hat{h}_A$, is composed of the Pauli z operator $\hat{\sigma}_j$ of the $j$-th atom.
-The parameters $\omega_{\bk}$ and $\omega_j$ indicate eigen energies of the photon and atom, respectively.
-The $\hat{h}_I$ represents interaction between the photon and atoms.
+That of the two-level atoms, $\hat{h}_A$, is composed of the Pauli z operator $\hat{\sigma}_j$ of the $j$-th two-level atom.
+The parameters $\omega_{\bk}$ and $\omega_j$ indicate eigen energies of the photon and two-level atom, respectively.
+The $\hat{h}_I$ represents interaction between the photon and two-level atoms.

 A quantum state of the corresponding system is written by

 where $c(\bk)$ and $c_{j}$ are coefficients of the probability amplitudes.
 When operating $\hat{h}_A$ to the state, we obtain

 where $\omega = \sum_j \omega_j / N_A$, and we defined $\hat{h}_a$ as